Web scraping configuration

 ]

-In UI assisted mode, you can set the configuration name in the Basic configuration tab. | |
+In UI-assisted mode, you can set the configuration name in the Configuration info tab. | |

-See Basic configuration tab. | |
+See the Configuration info tab. | |

-See Elements to exclude tab. | |
+See the Elements to exclude tab. | |

-See Metadata to extract tab. | |
+See the Metadata to extract tab. | |

-See subItems property. |
+See the subItems property. |

-Configurations in UI assisted mode
+Configurations in UI-assisted mode

 Name